 - Contractor legal services, including contract review, drafting, and mechanic's liens

-In fact, the standard California Association of Realtors (CAR) Residential Purchase Agreement and Joint Escrow Instructions state, "THE MANNER OF TAKING TITLE MAY HAVE SIGNIFICANT LEGAL AND TAX CONSEQUENCES.
+The standard California Association of Realtors (CAR) Residential Purchase Agreement and Joint Escrow Instructions state, "THE MANNER OF TAKING TITLE MAY HAVE SIGNIFICANT LEGAL AND TAX CONSEQUENCES.
 CONSULT AN APPROPRIATE PROFESSIONAL."
 (Section 13.D.
-And many buyers do end up taking title in a sub-optimal fashion.)
+And in fact, without advice, most buyers do end up taking title in a sub-optimal fashion.)
 And the CAR Buyer's Inspection Advisory encourage the hiring of appropriate professionals to advise in areas outside of agents' expertise.
 Yet most sign these legal agreements without reading, understanding, or negotiating them.
-Which is how a recent potential client who hadn't used an attorney during the purchase or short sale of his property ended up with a short sale deficiency balance and the former mortage lender trying to collect the difference between the mortgage balance and the short sale price.
+Which is how a recent potential client who hadn't used an attorney during the purchase or short sale of his property ended up with a short sale deficiency balance and the former mortgage lender trying to collect the difference between the mortgage balance and the short sale price.
 Potential instead of actual client because often there isn't much that can be done after the fact.

 Under some circumstances, you can receive these legal services from the firm at no additional cost, a truly no-lose proposition.
 Inquire for details.